The Pakistani Taliban claim responsibility for the attack

 A spokesman for the Pakistani Taliban claimed responsibility for the attack, saying it was in retaliation for the execution of Mumtaz Qadri on February 29.

 Qadri was convicted of killing the governor of Punjab province in 2011.

 The bombing incident began about noon local time, when the attacker opened fire outside the gates of the Charsadda court, Khalid said.
 When security officers tried to stop him from getting inside, the gunman detonated explosives that were strapped to his body.

-Prime Minister Nawaz Sharif issued a statement expressing condolences over the slain officers' deaths Sunday.
+Prime Minister Nawaz Sharif issued a statement condemning the attack.